8 Wedding Ceremony Scripts to Borrow & Printables

 Those simple, direct words of St. John the Baptist, whose feast we celebrate today, summarize the life of the Christian disciple.
 In all things, we want Jesus to increase and our own will, our own desires, our own attachments, to decrease.
 In my heart, in my prayer, in my family, in my parish, in my work, in my study, in my leisure, in my entertainment - may the Lord Jesus increase!"

-Celebration of Matrimony
+Celebration of matrimony

-All stand, and the couple comes to the altar flanked by their witnesses.
+All stand, and the couple comes to the altar, flanked by their witnesses.
 The priest will address the couple with a celebration of matrimony:

-“Dearly beloved, you have come together into the house of the church so that in the presence of the church’s minister and the community, your intention to enter into marriage may be strengthened by the Lord with a sacred seal.”
+Priest: “Dearly beloved, you have come together into the house of the church so that in the presence of the church’s minister and the community, your intention to enter into marriage may be strengthened by the Lord with a sacred seal.”

 If both parties are Christian: “Christ abundantly blesses the love that binds you.
 Through a special sacrament, he enriches and strengthens those he has already consecrated by holy baptism, that you may be enriched with his blessing, so that you may have the strength to be faithful to each other forever, and assume all the responsibilities of married life.
 And so, in the presence of the church, I ask you to state your intentions.”

-Address and Statement of Intentions
+Address and statement of intentions

 All stand, including the couple and witnesses, while the priest asks the couple some questions to state their intentions about their freedom of choice, fidelity to each other, and the acceptance and upbringing of children (if necessary).